zjmorgan/NeuXtalViz/README.md

 ### Additional information

-The application is designed with a model-view-viwmodel (MVVM) pattern.
+The application is designed with a model-view-presenter (MVP) pattern.
 This makes it possible to replace the view with a different one for other applications platforms.
 This could include [trame](https://kitware.github.io/trame/) for web-based applications.